ether/etherpad-proxy/README.md

 ``checkInterval`` is how often to check every backend for availability.
 You should set this to a low number if you have lower number of very active instances with short pad life.
 You should set this to a high number if you have lost of instances with relatively long pad life expectancy.

-For database settings/options please see UeberDB https://github.com/etherpad-lite
+For database settings/options please see UeberDB https://github.com/ether/ueberdb

 ## V0
 - [ ] Don't try to route anything to any backends that aren't responding

 ## V1
 - [ ] Test in production.
-  - [ ] Export endpoints
+  - [ ] Export endpoints <-- pretty sure this is currently broken (as padid might not be right - I think it just needs a split)
   - [ ] Comments Plugin
 - [ ] Remove backend if it's not available.
 - [ ] Figure out why changing ``1000`` to ``200`` for ``checkInterval`` makes tests fail.